Saudi reforms detour through Vienna faith center

 “It hopes to contribute to make religion part of the solution where very often it is part of the problem,” he said.
 “I‘m referring specifically to places of conflict ... and that includes in particular the Holy Land.”

-Another board member, Metropolitan Emmanuel of the Greek Orthodox Church, said the centre could be “an opportunity for Muslim communities around the world to get better acquainted with other religions”.
+Another board member, Metropolitan Emmanuel of the Greek Orthodox Church, said the center could be “an opportunity for Muslim communities around the world to get better acquainted with other religions”.

 Alev Korun, a Green Party deputy in the Austrian parliament, said Riyadh’s ban on practicing other religions beside Islam in Saudi Arabia “stands in amazingly crass contradiction to the dialogue the king wants to have here”.